AADR Logo

 Please don't let the distance stand in your way of finding your newest best friend.
 We have volunteers who will help your "new friend" get up and down the East Coast or Midwest.
 We just can't get them from one coast to the other.
 Please look for dogs on your coast.

-More about Frankie in TN
+More about Frankie in FL

 Good with Dogs, Not Good with Cats, Is Not Good with Kids